 In 2020, this same set of funders is supporting the next phase of this work — the HCDExchange — a community built on a collaborative model and dedicated to (1) establishing a supportive infrastructure, and (2) facilitating commitment amongst key actors.
 Our vision: a democratized (inclusive of diverse participants), localized (contextually relevant), and mutualized (jointly owned) HCD+ASRH field.
 During this phase, we are accelerating the development of a robust, efficient, and transparent HCD+ASRH field by increasing access to learning and networks and generating evidence about good practices, models, and effectiveness.

-The MEL Lead will work under the direction and supervision of the HCDExchange Director.
-This role includes collaborating with the broader HCDExchange team including staff, consultants, Youth Leadership Hub, and the Advisory Committees.
+The Programmes Analyst will work under the direction and supervision of the HCDExchange Director, and collaborate with the broader HCDExchange team including staff, consultants, Youth Leadership Hub, and Advisory Committee members

 Roles & responsibilities

 - Collaborate with HCDExchange team members, Youth Leadership Hub, working groups, Advisory Committee to develop and implement work plans